lebedevhhh/Jnippets/snippets/BinSearch.md

 title: Binary Search
 name: lebedevhh_
 Date : 2/14/2023
-Description : Binary search on sorted array, returns the index of the found number
+Description : Binary search on sorted array, returns the index of the found number (video : https://youtu.be/NFhOrxtXXcM)

 ```java